-"To consider it, states the resolution, a most important task for the Party and Soviet organisations in the year 1934 to develop concrete measures for struggle against Losses at all stages of the work (grain cutting, stacking, transporting, grain storage), for which purpose all the ripe grain must be mown without fail, without allowing the harvesting to drag on, which would lead to grain getting scattered; steps must be taken to carefully carry through the scraping of the ears, grain traps must be attached to all harvesting machines, the grain must be stacked and transported in such a way as to prevent the grain scattering, and to avoid the danger of the ears getting damp in the stacks and ricks, and thereby to safeguard the collective farms and state farms from the loss of grain."
+"To consider it a most important task for the Party and Soviet organizations in the year 1934 to develop concrete measures for struggle against losses at all stages of the work (grain cutting, stacking, transporting, grain storage), for which purpose all the ripe grain must be mown without fail, without allowing the harvesting to drag on, which would lead to grain getting scattered; steps must be taken to carefully carry through the scraping of the ears, grain traps must be attached to all harvesting machines, the grain must be stacked and transported in such a way as to prevent the grain scattering, and to avoid the danger of the ears getting damp in the stacks and ricks, and thereby to safeguard the collective farms and State farms from the loss of grain."

-The C.C. specially emphasises the importance of the struggle for guarding the harvest against theft, and makes it obligatory for all local Party and Soviet organisations, including the political departments of the Soviet Farms and Machine Tractor Stations to firmly operate the law of August 7, 1932, regarding the "Protection of Socialist Property."
-DEFINITE DATES were fixed for the fulfilment by the Republics, Regions and Districts of the plans of grain deliveries, of payment in kind (by collective farms) for work done by the machine tractor stations, of the return of loans to the State, and of grain deliveries to the State by the State farms.
+The C.C. specially emphasizes the importance of the struggle for guarding the harvest against theft, and makes it obligatory for all local Party and Soviet organizations, including the political departments of the Soviet farms and Machine-Tractor Stations, to firmly enforce the law of August 7, 1932 regarding the "Protection of Socialist Property".
+Definite dates were fixed for the fulfillment by the Republics, regions and districts of the plans of grain deliveries, of payment in kind (by collective farms) for work done by the Machine-Tractor Stations, of the return of loans to the State, and of grain deliveries to the State by the State farms.

-All collective farm or individual-peasant trade in grain, as well as the purchase of grain by consumers' co-operative societies, is discontinued until the respective district, region or republic as a whole has fulfilled the plain of grain deliveries fixed by the government, and has returned loans received, as well as paid in kind for the work done by the machine tractor stations, and until the collective farms have completely stored seed for the next sowing campaign and minimum supplies of fodder for the cattle.
+All collective farm or individual-peasant trade in grain, as well as the purchase of grain by consumers' co-operative societies, is discontinued until the respective district, region or Republic as a whole has fulfilled the plan of grain deliveries fixed by the government, and has returned loans received as well as paid in kind for the work done by the Machine-Tractor Stations, and until the collective farms have completely stored seed for the next sowing campaign and minimum supplies of fodder for the cattle.

-The Party and the Soviet organisations have to carry through the threshing of grain on the state farms, collective farms and individual farms right from the first days of the harvesting, and fix a definite quota of grain to be threshed daily by each threshing machine.
-Horse and AUTOMOBILE transport must be prepared in advance so that all the threshed-out grain may be hauled to the delivery points without delay.
+The Party and the Soviet organizations have to carry through the threshing of grain on the State farms, collective farms and individual farms right from the first days of the harvesting.
+They must fix a definite quota of grain to be threshed daily by each threshing machine.
+Horse and automobile transport must be prepared in advance so that all the threshed grain may be hauled to the delivery points without delay.